 Marcus Lemonis for example is highly unlikely to be looking for articles reviewing the SEO of his website on Google, but he does have a Twitter account and will be actively tracking various hashtags related to his business interests, hashtags like #TheProfit.

 I can work with that, I’m not just an SEO expert, social media marketing (especially Twitter) is an area of marketing I understand.
-I own multiple Twitter accounts, here’s a sample:
+I own multiple Twitter accounts, here’s a small sample:

 OK, so I have three review articles Marcus Lemonis (or one of his competitors) might be interested in which could land me a lucrative SEO client.
 That’s not a lot to work with, so when I create a new article I try to not only maximise SEO traffic (Google traffic), but also social media traffic opportunities (especially Twitter).

 I created roughly 30 Tweets associated with images to the three review articles which where then added to my Twitter Tweet schedule to promote the articles overtime.
-Now we’ve moved from three possible opportunities for potential contact on Twitter to thirty opportunities.
+Now we’ve moved from three possible opportunities for potential first contact on Twitter to thirty opportunities.

 Note: I opted to NOT go for the hard sell, I didn’t associate his Twitter account @marcuslemonis with any of the Tweets.
 Had I done that he’d have quickly noticed the Tweets, but they’d have been OTT SPAMMY and if someone did that to one of my Twitter accounts I’d block them!

 The Twitter Guerilla marketing idea is to do enough to be noticed, but not be annoying.